microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **Key Characteristics:**

 - Hierarchical Structure: Collections form a tree structure, allowing you to organize your resources into a hierarchy based on access control boundaries.
 - Role Assignments: Collections support role assignments, allowing you to manage access and permissions at a granular level.
-These roles could include Domain admins, Collection admins, Data curators, and more.
+These roles could include Domain admins, Collection admins, Data curators, and [more](https://learn.microsoft.com/purview/how-to-create-and-manage-domains-collections#add-roles-and-restrict-access).
 - Resource Management: Resources (data sources, scans, assets) associated with a collection are automatically included when the collection is identified.
 Depending on the assigned permissions, these resources can be viewed, edited, or deleted.
 - Movement of Resources: Collections allow for movement of registered sources between them and also let you add assets.
 - Inheritance: In Purview, permissions are inherited automatically from the parent collection to its sub collections.
-This inheritance is enabled by default and can be restricted/disabled as needed.
+This inheritance is enabled by default and can be [restricted/disabled](https://learn.microsoft.com/purview/how-to-create-and-manage-domains-collections#restrict-inheritance) as needed.

-Remember, to manage collections, one needs to be at least a Domain Admin or Collection Admin within the Microsoft Purview governance portal.
+Remember, to manage collections, you need to be at least a Domain Admin or Collection Admin within the Microsoft Purview governance portal.

 ### Exercise: Create Domains and Collections